Waleed-Shafiq/elosys/ironfish-cli/README.md

 - `yarn start status`
   - Show your node's status
 - `yarn start wallet:balance`
-  - Show the balance of your account, including $IRON from blocks you've mined
+  - Show the balance of your account, including $ELOSYS from blocks you've mined
   - Tentative balance includes all known transactions.
 Spending balance includes only transactions on blocks on the main chain
 - `yarn start faucet`
-  - Request a small amount of $IRON for testing payments
+  - Request a small amount of $ELOSYS for testing payments
 - `yarn start wallet:send`
-  - Send $IRON to another account
+  - Send $ELOSYS to another account
 - `yarn start wallet:transactions [account]`
   - Display transactions from and to your account